 To excel at their jobs, employees need constant feedback throughout the year.
-It is only possible when there is total transparency of communication going on with the leaders and the employees.
+It is only possible when there is total transparency of communication between the leaders and the employees.

-However, if there is a lack of communication within the organization then the employees might feel lost with their work in hand.
+However, if there is a lack of communication within the organization, the employees might feel lost with their work.
 They will not be able to analyze whether they are going towards the right path or not, which eventually leads to employees getting succumbed to disengagement.

 5. No Delegation